pgutierrez1/gbm-finder/README.md

 Install the dependencies in both the `client` and `server` folders: `npm install`

 Run `node dbInit.js` in `server` to seed the database.

+Both servers can be started by the command `npm start`.